marcusgia2505/LIONESS_doc/docs/010_basic.rst

 .. image:: _static/New_game.png
    :alt:  200px

 On the landing page, choose *New experiment* to define a LIONESS experiment starting from scratch.
-In the Experiment Settings, you can give the experiment a name, say *Public goods game*.
-For now, you can set the *availability* of your experiment to *private* but you can choose to share it with others by setting the availability to *public* later.
+In the Experiment Settings, you can give the experiment a name, say ``Public goods game``.
+For now, you can set the *availability* of your experiment to *private* but you can choose to :ref:`share <share>` it with others by setting the availability to *public* later.
 For now we can ignore the fields on the right hand side.
 Click *Save* to start defining your screens.

 Define screens (stages)
 -----------------------